StevensSEC/softe.club/sec.club/src/articles/events/pimp-my-terminal.md

 When you open a terminal, the terminal starts a program called the "shell".
 This is the program that you type commands into.
 It parses what you type in and does what you tell it to.

+### Unix based systems (Mac and Linux)

 - bash (default on most Unix systems)
 - zsh <span style="background:red">TODO: show features of zsh</span>
 - fish <span style="background:red">TODO: show features of fish</span>

+### Windows

+Through the Windows Subsystem for Linux, you can use all the Unix shells above.
+If you don't want to do that, you're stuck with these.

+- cmd (installed by default, sucks)
+- powershell (installed by default, sucks a lot less)
+- git bash (installed with git for windows, kinda sucks)

 ## Shell configs